yanmarques/qbackup/README.md

 # Setup

-After installed one must configure the following:
+After installed, one must configure the following:

 ## AppVM

-One must configure the ssh server endpoint.
-The configuration is the shell environment `SSH_CONN`.
+The ssh server endpoint.
+The configuration is the environment variabe `SSH_CONN`.
 The best way to configure this is defining the variable at `~/.bashrc`.
 Example:

 ```bash
 SSH_CONN=backup-awesome-user@remote.server.my